LauraCole1900/bcms/README.md

 "Cancel event" icon made by [Those Icons](https://www.flaticon.com/authors/those-icons) from [www.flaticon.com](https://www.flaticon.com/).

+Dragon image used on the 404 page created by [Hannah Hill](https://freepngimg.com/author/hannahhil-5479) and found at [FreePNG.com](https://freepngimg.com/png/2678-tattoo-dragon-png-image).

 ## Contributing

 We believe code is never finished, and welcome your contributions to enhance the application's functionality.
 Please adhere to the Code of Conduct for the Contributor Covenant, version 2.0, at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.